Chrysler, Jeep & Dodge Active Headrest Lawsuit Attorneys

 At Kershaw Talley Barlow, our legal team is passionate about helping consumers level the playing field against corporations that value profits more than people and can help you evaluate your options for recovering compensation for your losses during a consultation.

-Our firm proudly serves affected Chrysler, Jeep, and Dodge vehicle owners nationwide and offer FREE consultations.
+Our firm proudly serves affected Chrysler, Jeep, and Dodge vehicle owners nationwide and offers FREE consultations.
 Request yours by calling (916) 520-6639 or contacting us online.

 -